recfab/recfab/resume.md

 #### Software Development Engineer

-- Worked on the development team of the flagship product, including as the sole developer for a customer preview site of new functionality
+- Contributed to the flagship product, _CareWebQI_ including as the sole developer for a customer preview site of new functionality
-- Utilized Agile / Scrum style development practices in a small team, supported by a White Board and TFS for work item tracking, and TFS for source control.
-  Prior to transitioning to TFS, we used Subversion for source control.
-- Developed Sql Server and Oracle versions of the database, in both clean and upgrade installation scenarios.
+- Contributed to MSSQL Server and Oracle versions of the database, in both clean and upgrade installation scenarios.
-- Developed a Powershell module to simplify our existing process of creating / upgrading the databases on dev boxes, and for switching between multiple environments.
+- Developed a Powershell module to simplify our existing process of creating / upgrading the databases on developer workstations, and for switching between multiple environments.

 ### Ventyx, an ABB Company (formerly _Insert Key Solutions, Inc._)